tobiddaneiel/TaskManagementSystem/README.md

 -Command-Line Interface (CLI): The system should have a simple CLI that allows users to perform the above operations.
 -A menu should be displayed to users with options to add, update, delete, view, search, and sort tasks.
 -Users should be able to navigate through options using numeric or string inputs.
--Error Handling
+-Error Handling.
--Validation: The system should validate user input:
+-Validation: The system should validate user input.
 -Ensure that task names and descriptions are not empty.
 -Check for valid status values (e.g., only allow predefined status options).
 -Prevent adding duplicate task IDs.